 Truman Heartland Community Foundation appreciates the role of the professional advisor in assisting clients with meeting personal and financial goals.
 For some clients, these goals include gifts to charity.

-The Dr. Paul M. Thomson Professional Advisor of the Year Award recognizes professional advisors for their work in facilitating gifts to charity.
-The annual award is presented at the Toast to Our Towns gala.
+The Dr. Paul M. Thomson Professional Advisor of the Year Award recognizes professional advisors for their outstanding work in facilitating gifts to charity.

 Bacon Financial Advisors, 2015 Recipient

 Dennis R. Bacon has been serving the financial needs of the Kansas City community since 1993 and recently relocated his offices to Lee’s Summit and opened Bacon Financial Advisors, an Independent Firm.
 As a Certified Financial Planner ™ as well as a CPA, Dennis has the knowledge and insight to present charitable options to his clients that benefit the clients’ needs as well as the needs of the community.
 He has the training and experience necessary to deliver the true “Client First” service model and focuses on delivering a customized solution for each investor which often includes charitable solutions.
 Many of his clients have partnered with Truman Heartland Community Foundation to help them fulfill their financial and charitable goals.

 Dennis and his wife Michelle, who is a 5th grade teacher at Summit Christian Academy, have been married since 1981 and have two grown children.
 Dennis is an active member of the Lee’s Summit Chamber of Commerce, a member of the Board of Directors of The Women’s Clinic of Kansas City, is supporting member for the Faith and Family night at the K and an active member of his church.

 Edward Jones, 2014 Recipient

 Doug Hammer began his Edward Jones career in 1993, opening the firm’s second branch in Independence, Mo.
 He continues to serve that community today.